 But then, when I stepped on the soils of Cebu City in the Philippines, I realized that going solo allows you to truly experience a different culture.
 I was apprehensive at first, but then I realized that going out of your comfort zone makes you more focused, making discovering a unique language and local dishes of a different country so much more fulfilling.

 And without other familiar people, you get to enjoy the freedom to explore, relax, and experience.

 The Risks and Challenges of Solo Female Travel

-When I first announced my plan to travel solo, concerns about my safety plagued the people who love and care about me.
-They thought I was out of my mind, and that I’m a tragedy waiting to happen.
-And all I heard were horror stories about rate, kidnap, and slave traffic, and the world just being a very dangerous place.
+When I first announced my plan to travel solo, my safety concerns plagued the people who love and care about me.
+They thought I was out of my mind and that I’m a tragedy waiting to happen.
+And all I heard were horror stories about the rate, kidnap, slave traffic, and the world just being a very dangerous place.

 Fortunately, my desire to travel was stronger.

 All I can say is it’s still important for women to be aware and to know how to protect themselves.
 Don’t be the naïve solo female traveler, the one who drunkenly prances around in the more dangerous part of town, telling her room number to random strangers, or wearing her noise-canceling earphones on dark streets.